RedPointGlobal/redpoint-rpi/docs/migration.md

 **New in v7.7:**

-- **Demo database mode** — Set `global.deployment.mode: demo` to deploy embedded MSSQL + MongoDB for development without external databases
+- **Demo mode**: Set `global.deployment.mode: demo` to deploy embedded MSSQL + MongoDB for development without external databases
-- **Service mesh support** — Generate Linkerd Server CRDs via `serviceMesh.servers[]`
+- **Service mesh support**: Generate Linkerd Server CRDs via `serviceMesh.servers[]`
-- **CSI SecretProviderClass** — Create SecretProviderClass resources for Azure Key Vault, AWS Secrets Manager, and other CSI secret providers
+- **Secrets Store CSI**: Create SecretProviderClass resources for Azure Key Vault
-- **Persistent volume creation** — Create PV + PVC pairs for CSI-backed storage (Azure Blob, Azure Files, AWS EFS, GCP Filestore)
+- **Static Persistent volumes**: Create static PV + PVC pairs for CSI-backed storage (Azure Blob and Azure Files)
-- **Automatic database upgrade Job** — Helm-native Job that runs schema migrations on each `helm upgrade`
+- **Database upgrade Assistant**: Helm-native Job that runs schema migrations on each RPI image version upgrade
-- **Interaction CLI** — Interactive script that generates your overrides file, secrets, and prerequisites in one step
+- **Interaction CLI**: Interactive script that generates your overrides file, secrets, and prerequisites in one step

 See [readme-values.md](readme-values.md) for full details on the new architecture.